 Spikes in volatility levels can impact returns on a fund’s portfolio.
-The relatively low leverage point (1.25X) for Portfolio+ ETFs provide less impact of negative compounding over time for long-term investors.
+The relatively low leverage point (1.25X) for PortfolioPlus ETFs provides less impact of negative compounding than highly leveraged ETFs, making them potentially more suitable for long-term investors.

-The Portfolio+ ETFs seek investment results that are 125% of the return of a benchmark index for a single day.
+The PortfolioPlus ETFs seek investment results that are 125% of the return of a benchmark index for a single day.
 These ETFs should not be expected to provide 1.25 times the return of the benchmark’s cumulative return for periods greater than a day.
-In order to achieve their investment objectives, the Portfolio+ ETFs must rebalance exposure ratio on a daily basis, which means that the returns of these ETFs are the product of a series of daily returns over time.
+In order to achieve their investment objectives, the PortfolioPlus ETFs must rebalance their exposure ratio on a daily basis, which means that the returns of these ETFs are the product of a series of daily returns over time.

 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate.
 An investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance quoted.
-Returns for performance under one year are cumulative, not annualized.
-For the most recent month-end performance, click here.
+For the most recent standardized performance and month-end performance, click here.

 WHY DOES IT MATTER?

 Although compounding can help performance over time, it has a negative affect during periods of high volatility.
 The following example illustrates that increased volatility has a negative effect over periods of elevated volatility.

 The S&P 500® Index experienced a spike in volatility over the period from 1/14/2016 to 2/12/2016.
 The benchmark index declined 2.77% over the holding period.
 The PortfolioPlus S&P 500® ETF (PPLC) declined 3.55%.
 That’s 0.06 percentage points less than the 125% of the benchmark’s return.
 It’s important to understand why this effect occurs, but also import to recognize that, even in this period of high volatility, the variance is not very substantial.